About the project

 The Community

 From 2016 onwards, governments and other public organizations from across the globe started using the CONSUL DEMOCRACY software, implementing one or several of its five main features or customizing the software further, allowed under the Affero GPL version 3 license.
-Currently the CONSUL DEMOCRACY community is made up of around 300 public institutions with the Foundation at its very heart.
+Currently the CONSUL DEMOCRACY community is made up of around 300 cities, regional governments, and local network and tech partners, with the Foundation at its very heart.

 Our User community is particularly well-represented in Europe and South America.
-Recently, the first implementations have been done in Africa (Somalia).
-Cities and other local-level institutions make up a large chunk of the community, while national governments make a good second.
+Recently, the first implementations have been done in Africa (Somalia) and Asia (Maldives).
+Cities and other local-level institutions make up the largest chunk of the user base, while regional governments make a good second.

 The Foundation